 Whereas some states have relaxed punishments for minor drug charges such as possession of marijuana, Wisconsin has taken an increasingly tougher stance against drug use.
 This means that many individuals who use this substance for personal or medical purposes face a growing threat of serious consequences for their lifestyle choices.
-If you are a Milwaukee resident who has recently been charged with possession of marijuana, lawyer William J. Reddin at Reddin & Singer is here to help you.
-He understands the intricacies of the laws in this area and will work to keep your record clear.Marijuana Possession in Wisconsin
+If you are a Milwaukee resident who has recently been charged with possession of marijuana, Reddin & Singer is here to help you.
+We understand the intricacies of the laws in this area and will work to keep your record clear.Marijuana Possession in Wisconsin

 Possession of marijuana accounts for over half of all drug offenses in Wisconsin, according to the state Department of Justice.
 According to FBI statistics, 87 percent of marijuana-related arrests across the nation are for basic possession charges.

 Wisconsin takes the crime of buying and consuming marijuana very seriously.
 Any individual who is stopped by law enforcement and discovered to have this substance on his or her person can be charged with possession.
 Additionally, prosecution for this offense extends to individuals who are in control of marijuana but do not have it on them at the time of investigation or arrest.
 For instance, someone who is discovered to have an amount of this drug on his or her table at home would also be liable for possession.